goshiphq/goship-cms/content/articles/international-shipping.md

 ### What items are prohibited for transportation to Canada?

 Canada has a list of restricted or prohibited items for import and export, and some of them require special permits for commercial transportation.
-You can see the full list of prohibited goods [here](https://www.cbsa-asfc.gc.ca/publications/dm-md/d9-eng.html).
 Please note that our service does not provide shipping of any personal effects to Canada.

 ### What are transit times for shipments from the U.S. to Canada?